AMS-Hippo/tree_coarsening/README.md

 `tests/baselines/`.
 Tests enforce byte identity of the Numba kernel, AST identity of the unchanged Python scoring/index/contraction core, and differential backend parity.

+## Documentation map

+Start with [`docs/README.md`](docs/README.md) if you are unsure which document to read.
+In brief, `docs/api/schema1.md` is the frozen normative contract; `README.md` is user-facing; `docs/contributing/coarseners.md` is for new coarsener authors; `docs/audit/contract_traceability.md` maps contract clauses to code and tests; `docs/audit/SCHEMA_CLARIFICATIONS.md` records schema clarifications;
+`tests/baselines/` contains protected baseline artifacts used by tests.